djsudduth/keep-it-markdown/README.md

 ## Feature Todos
 - [x] Add Keep audio and drawing files
-- [ ] Use OAuth login to launch browser window and authenticate automatically
+- [x] Add overwrite flag to replace notes
+- [x] Clean-up code from MVP
+- [ ] Export from Google Takeout Keep backups
 - [ ] Build a simple installer
 - [ ] Create setup scripts for Windows, macOS and Linux
 - [ ] Tie Keep notes to Notion links for cross-linking of md imports
 - [ ] Email notes to Keep
 - [ ] Roam imports
 - [ ] Docker version
-- [x] Add overwrite flag to replace notes
-- [x] Clean-up code from MVP

 ## Thank You
 Thanks for trying this markdown converter!
 I hope you find it useful!